 Russell’s Reserve Single Barrel Bourbon – (reportedly) 75% corn, 13% rye, 12% barley – 110 proof, non-chill filtered KSBW – no age statement – distilled by Austin, Nichols Distilling Co. – no barrel number or bottling date

-Tasted neat in a Canadian Glencairn after resting about six minutes …
+Tasted neat in a Canadian Glencairn after a few minutes rest …

 Color: deep amber